*All events in this calendar are tentative. Please check the links within the event listing you are interested in.*

 Stop the Bleed®: What Everyone Should Know to Stop Bleeding After an Injury@ Skagit Valley Hospital – Sahale Conference Room

 Control Life-Threatening Bleeding

-During this free, hands-on training you will learn various ways to control life-threatening bleeding after an individual has sustained an injury from an everyday emergency, man-made or from a natural disaster.
+During this free, hands-on training you will learn various ways to control life-threatening bleeding after an individual has sustained an injury from an everyday emergency, man-made or a natural disaster.
 You will be given a list of items to create your own Stop the Bleed® emergency kit.
-The American College of Surgeons Committee on Trauma is leading the effort to save lives by teaching the civilian population to provide vital initial response to stop uncontrollable bleeding in emergency situations.
-Tyler Dalton, Trauma Coordinator at Skagit Valley Hospital and Tiffany Jayne, Trauma Coordinator at Cascade Valley Hospital will be teaching this one-hour training.
+The American College of Surgeons Committee on Trauma is leading the effort to save lives by teaching the civilian population to provide a vital initial response to stop uncontrollable bleeding in emergencies.
+Tyler Dalton, Trauma Coordinator at Skagit Valley Hospital and Tiffany Jayne, Trauma Coordinator at Cascade Valley Hospital will teach this one-hour training.
 Please note this is not a first aid class.

 No charge, but pre-registration is required by calling 360-814-2424.

 Caregiver Support Group for Adult Children of Parents with Dementia:

 The Bradford House

 116 N. Skagit Street Burlington, WA 98233 | (360) 755-1235

 This caring support group for stroke survivors, their loved ones and caretakers provides up-to-date education and information.
 Provided by Skagit Regional Health neurologists and rehabilitation therapists.
 Meets the last Friday of each month from noon – 1 p.m. at Skagit Valley Hospital in the San Juan Conference Room.
 No charge.
 For more information call 360-814-8394 or e-mail firstname.lastname@example.org.